jpverkamp/blog/content/reviews/books/Ben Bova/The Grand Tour/The Asteroid Wars/2 - The Rock Rats.md

 Plotwise, it's mostly corporate infighting, with the first bits of actual ship to ship combat.
 That at least is interesting enough, since the science is a lot more grounded than many series you'd read.
 Lasers are adapted from mining lasers.
 They don't pew pew so much as invisible heat beam of death.

 Overall, I fully intend to read the entire Grand Tour.
 And if you like the more corporate politics books, this might be what you're looking for.
-I'd personally rather go back to the more sciencey exploration novels with the corporate/political stuff as a secondary plot (like {{< goodreads book="Mars" >}} and {{< goodreads book="Jupiter" >}}).
+I'd personally rather go back to the more sciencey exploration novels with the corporate/political stuff as a secondary plot (like [[Mars]]() and [[Jupiter]]()).
 So it goes.

 Speaking of which, the chronological ordering of these books is strange.
 There are hints in this book that the station around Jupiter hasn't been built yet.
 It doesn't overly matter to the plot of either book, but it does still feel strange.